01

 If he wasn't a cartoon character, Karl would likely have inherited this causal variant for CSID from his parents.
 Other monogenic diseases like CSID include cystic fibrosis, Tay-Sachs disease, and sickle-cell anemia.

-Here's the thing: Causal variants, while powerful in impact, are pretty rare.
+Here's the thing: high-effect variants, while powerful in impact, are pretty rare.
 They don’t cause many of the diseases you’ve probably heard of.

-Most DNA variants, unlike causal variants, influence but don't guarantee the development of diseases and traits.
-These can be divided into high-effect variants and common variants.
+Most DNA variants, unlike high-effect variants, influence but don't guarantee the development of diseases and traits.
+These are called common variants.

-Unlike Karl, our friend Maya didn't develop one causal variant.
-She developed several different variants — none of which were causal.
+Unlike Karl, our friend Maya didn't develop one high-effect variant.
+Instead, she developed multiple common variants.

 These variants have small effects on your diseases and traits, and tend to be more common compared to high-effect variants.